amaximus/water_quality_fvm/info.md

 The state of the sensor will be the number of monitored items above their threshold.
 Thresholds are defined on the `FVM vízminőség, vízkeménység` page (see below).

+State of a water quality element can be either `ok` or `out of range`.

 Water hardness value is listed with other monitored elements, while the human readable water hardness string is listed as a standalone attribute.

 #### Installation